Jira Service Desk 4.5.x アップグレード ノート

 See Preparing for Jira 8.5 for any important changes regarding apps.

 We've prepared a dedicated upgrade guide for upgrading between Enterprise releases.
-See Enterprise release upgrade guide.
+See Long Term Support release upgrade guide.